vmwshop/tutorials/distantreader.md

 ## What You Need
 * Computer with a web browser and internet connection
-* A corpus (we will be using a dataset from the [Western Pennsylvania Regional Data Center](http://www.wprdc.org/) and a Wikipedia URL)
+* A text-based dataset (we will be using a dataset from the [Western Pennsylvania Regional Data Center](http://www.wprdc.org/) and a Wikipedia URL -- more on types of input later)

 ## About the Distant Reader